fmalina/revisions-blocl/activism/sapiens.md

 Similarly, the dollar, human rights and the United States of America exist in the shared imagination of billions, and no single individual can threaten their existence.
-If I alone were to stop believing in the dollar, in human rights or in the United States, it wouldn’t much matter.
+If I alone were to stop believing in the dollar, in human rights or in the United States, it wouldn't much matter.
 These imagined orders are inter-subjective, so in order to change them we must simultaneously change the consciousness of billions of people, which is not easy.
 A change of such magnitude can be accomplished only with the help of a complex organisation, such